-Anterior Cruciate Ligament (ACL) Repair with Allograft
+Anterior Cruciate Ligament (ACL) Reconstruction with Allograft

-Anterior Cruciate Ligament (ACL) Repair with Allograft reconstruction is a surgical tissue graft replacement of the anterior cruciate ligament, located in the knee, to restore its function after Anterior Cruciate Ligament injury.
+Anterior Cruciate Ligament (ACL) Reconstruction with Allograft reconstruction is a surgical tissue graft replacement of the anterior cruciate ligament, located in the knee, to restore its function after Anterior Cruciate Ligament injury.
 The torn ligament is removed from the knee before the graft is inserted through a hole created by a single incision.
 The surgery is performed arthroscopically.

 Anterior Cruciate Ligament (ACL) Repair with Allograft reconstruction is one of the most common procedures performed by orthopedic surgeons.